 - Credit requests and credit accounts that are currently in collections

 You should also be aware of how long certain information can stay on your credit report.
-For example, if you go bankrupt, that will show on your credit report for 7 years, and will definitely have a negative impact on your credit.
+For example, if you claim bankruptcy in British Columbia, that will show on your credit report for 7 years, and will definitely have a negative impact on your credit.
 You should also know who can view your credit report, a list that includes lenders, banks, credit card companies, landlords and even potential employers.

 Click here to find out how you can get a free annual copy of your credit report.

 Improving your credit isn’t always simple and easy, but with Loans Canada, it can be.
 We can help you get on the right path to better credit through education and setting you up with the right products or loans you need in British Columbia to improve your credit easily, check out your options here.